Skip to content

 • Compliance: Governed by the LLP Act, 2008.

-• Funding: Harder to secure investments compared to Private Limited companies.
+• Funding: More often harder to secure external investments compared to Private Limited companies.

-• Definition: A company privately held by shareholders with limited liability.
+• Definition: A privately held company with shareholders with limited liability.

 • Liability: Limited to shareholders’ investments.